geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 So I think that's similar.
 I kind of see how to do it with kind of like a, it's like a gated store, really.
 I mean, you have like a define ACC and you have like a gated store, and then that store gate is the max.
-Yeah, but how do you know...
+Yeah, but how do you know..
 This is, like, sequential.
 It's not sequential.
 It fits in UOPs.
 I don't exactly know how we're going to do the transformation to UOPs.
 But okay, so you have this, like, is this the max, which is a bool.
 And then that's your gate for a store.
 And then the store, instead of being to memory, is to a defined ACC.
-It's like a gated assign, which is...
+It's like a gated assign, which is..
 It's fancier than what we're doing, but I certainly see the correct UOPs for it.
 Okay, great.
 You see what I mean, though.